 Outside of the Hornets Shop is a statue of Graham Taylor OBE.
 Born in Worksop on 15th September 1944, Taylor played for Grimsby Town and Lincoln City as a full-back before starting management in 1972.
 In two spells with The Hornets, Taylor took them from the fourth tier of English Football to the top flight, along with an FA Cup Final in 1984 that lives long in the memory of those connected to the club.

 Manager of the England National Team between 1990 and 1993, Graham Taylor passed away on 12th January 2017 at the age of 72.

 Continuing round in a clockwise direction brings you to the East Stand, named after the club's honorary Life President Sir Elton John.

-Most of the Graham Taylor Stand's exterior has entrances for the hospitality sections and the Sir Elton John Suite, with turnstiles based in both the northwest and southwest corners.
+Most of the Graham Taylor Stand's exterior has entrances for the hospitality sections including the Directors' Guest Lounge, Chairman's Lounge, Laurent Perrier Lounge and the Sir Elton John Suite.

 Vicarage Road’s car park is located out beyond this stand, with the roads and paths from here leading on to Watford General Hospital.

 Turnstiles for the Graham Taylor Stand are based in the stadium's northwest and southwest corners (1-13 and 44-50 respectively).
 Which turnstile you need to use will be marked on your matchday ticket, and it is worth knowing in advance which one you need as it is not a simple trip to get between the two corners.